 EAST COAST PREMIERE

 January 19 – February 6, 2022

 Joan has a big problem.
 Recently named CEO of athletic-wear giant Jojomon—think high end brand that’s part 60s one-hit wonder and part citrus fruit—she even more recently learned that a BBC investigative team is about to expose her Bangladeshi manufacturer of lavender scented yoga pants as an exploiter of child labor.
 Suddenly, Jojomon’s family of customers is all atwitter with accusations of inauthenticity.
 Only one solution will do—find a reclusive and revered yogi to serve as a spokesman and restore the company’s all-important claim to authenticity.
 They find him all right.
-The rest is 90 minutes of side-splitting laughter.
-A fun-filled new comedy by Dipika Guha, a talent to watch and recipient of a Venturous Playwright Fellowship by The Lark.
+The rest is two hours of a delightfully satirical comedy by Dipika Guha, a talent to watch and recipient of a Venturous Playwright Fellowship by The Lark.

 Focus on Community

 Baldwin v.
 Buckley: The Faith of Our Fathers

 Adapted by Bass from the 1965 televised debate between James Baldwin and William F. Buckley, free performances will be offered when the theater reopens in the fall.

 The Most Beautiful Home . . .
 Maybe June 15 - 18, 2022

 Los Angeles based artists and activists Mark-n-Sparks (Mark Valdez and ashley sparks) bring their innovative devised performance piece to Syracuse Stage as part of their four city initiative to examine housing insecurity across the country.